THE CHALLENGES

 A CASE FOR CHANGE

-Visual impairment (including sight loss and blindness) costs the UK an estimated £28 billion per annum, and hearing impairment £30 billion each year.
+Visual and hearing impairment (including sight loss and blindness) costs the UK an estimated £58 billion each year.

 Despite these huge costs, we don't have the data we need to understand why people are still losing their sight and hearing due to preventable or treatable causes, or living with correctable vision and hearing impairments under our current system.

-Widely used datasets in the UK are of limited value, due to a reliance on non-UK international data, or UK data samples that are either very small scale, or not generalisable to the population as a whole.
-There is subsequently no robust evidence-base upon which to found research, or to target the right preventions, treatment, public health services and support to people who really need it.
-Demand for eye and hearing health services is growing every year, and there is a real need to have accurate data to establish an up-to-date, reliable baseline for the UK’s eye and hearing health, to inform future evaluation of services and research.
+Datasets currently available in the UK are of limited value, due to a reliance on non-UK international data, or UK data samples that are either very small scale.
+There is subsequently no robust evidence upon which to found research, or to target the right preventions, treatment, public health services and support to people who really need it.
+Demand for eye and hearing health services is growing every year, and there is a real need to have accurate and up-to-date data to establish a reliable baseline for the UK’s eye and hearing health, to inform future evaluation of services and research.

-The data we have indicates that there is unmet need in the system, with barriers to accessibility, lack of awareness of the health benefits of regular sight tests and delays to treatment caused by the current health system, meaning that needs are not being met and people are losing their sight and hearing and living with correctable visual and hearing impairments where these outcomes could have been avoided.
+The data we have indicates that currently there is unmet need in the system, with barriers to accessibility, lack of awareness of the health benefits of regular sight tests, and delays to access treatments in the current system.
+This means that needs are not being met and people are losing their sight and hearing and living with correctable visual and hearing impairments when these outcomes could have been avoided.

 The load on services is projected to increase in the future due to an ageing population with increasingly complex needs.
 Growth in conditions such as diabetes is resulting in additional pressures on other parts of the system.
-With demand growing and resources under increasing pressure, it is more important than ever to understand the health needs of our population so that we can target interventions effectively and provide quality care.
+With demand growing and resources under increasing pressure, it is more important than ever to understand the health needs of our population so that we can target interventions effectively and provide quality care across the UK.

 All of this is crucial because sensory loss has a huge impact on people’s overall health and wellbeing, and as a result, a major economic impact on wider society through its effect on employment, education and training, social inclusion, wellbeing and access to services.

-Without the UKNEHS data it is impossible to develop evidence-based plans for how to improve services and deliver them more efficiently and effectively to reduce the numbers of people losing sight and hearing, or living with vision and hearing impairments that could be corrected.
+Without the UKNEHS data it is impossible to develop the evidence needed for how we improve services and deliver them more efficiently and effectively to both reduce the numbers of people losing their sight and hearing, and those living with vision and hearing impairments that could be corrected.
 Better data is essential if the NHS’s Long Term Plan is to be delivered successfully in the eye health and hearing sectors.

 THE SOLUTION